-A gust of wind inflates the tent into a monstruous white kite, flapping angrily at our attempts to tame it as it struggles to flee into the stormy afternoon skies.
+A gust of wind inflates the tent into a monstrous white kite, flapping angrily at our attempts to tame it as it struggles to flee into the stormy afternoon skies.
 After a short battle, the tent finally putters into submission in the sand, and with a woeful glance down the empty beach we give up on the dream of camping under the open sky, opting instead for a protected spot by the bathrooms.

 Disappointed, Roberto and I suck on coffee-soaked pan dulce and look out on the gloom.
 This is not the beach weekend we had imagined.

-We’re tucked into the southernmost corner of Mexico’s Pacific coast, the beach beyond a mangrove lagoon in an eco-tourism center called El MadreSal.
+We’re tucked into the southernmost corner of Mexico’s Pacific coast, the beach beyond a mangrove lagoon in an eco-tourism center called El Madresal.
 It’s little more than a collection of cabañas and palapas on an otherwise empty shore, and, in rainy, off-season June, it’s a dreary sight.
-The palapas shiver like wet animals over a grey sandy stretch that passively accepts the pummelling of an equally grey and uninspired sea.
+The palapas shiver like wet animals over a grey sandy stretch that passively accepts the pummeling of an equally grey and uninspired sea.
 Dark waves foam and bicker and slap the shore before receding in defeat.